 Inspection, packaging, and labeling products must meet FBA’s quality standards, sp it’s crucial that you have access to the manpower, equipment, and resources to do so efficiently and affordably.

 Staging or FBA prep warehouses allow you to outsource this step to a third-party, so you can quickly and easily scale your eCommerce business without the headaches.

-9 best options for FBA prep warehouses
+9 Top-notch FBA prep services

 Flexport is primarily an import company specializing in moving goods from China to the United States, but they also offer basic FBA services.
 These services include FSKU labeling and quality inspections through Underwriters Laboratories, according to Flexport clients.